paultgibbons/TF2_Scoreboard/README.md

 Contributions:

+* Paul: Wrote web-testing interface; Made kill feed, hooked up components and sockets
 * Eric: wrote plugin that goes into the game server and sends requests to the node server; hosted servers; designed project
 * Michael: Found images on internet to represent classes
 * Josh: Wrote scoreboard (components, actions, constants, team store, etc)
-* Paul: Wrote web-testing interface; Made kill feed

 Bhuwan:
 http://tf2.intense.io:8000/ hosts live site, but wont have anything if game server is not running.
 From top level directory, npm install to get node_modules, and npm start to start test server
 server at localhost:8000 , test interface at http://localhost:8000/test-interface.html
-After done testing, recommend Paul to facebook